-Is “had” Capitalized in a Title?
-Quick Answer
+Is "Had" Capitalized in a Title?

 Wondering about title capitalization and where small words like 'had' fit in?
 It's tricky, because different rules apply based on the style guide you follow.
 Whether it's for your school paper or a blog post, understanding the proper use of capitalization in titles can give your writing the polish it needs.
 Discover the nuances of Chicago, MLA, APA, and AP styles and learn where 'had' stands when it comes to capitalizing titles.
 Unlock the secret to creating sharp, professionally styled titles that stand out and make sense.

-When it comes to capitalizing titles, rules can vary based on the style guide you’re following.
-Whether “had” should be capitalized in a title depends on these rules.
+For capitalizing titles, rules can vary based on the style guide you're following.
+Whether "had" should be capitalized in a title depends on these rules.

 Major Style Guides